Import of Used Equipment and Things from Non-designated Countries

 Search for related documents in the Guidance Document Repository

-(that is, not free of diseases such as foot-and-mouth disease)
+Non-designated countries: that is, not free of diseases such as foot-and-mouth disease.

-This operational directive is divided into five sections, and includes four Appendices.
+This operational directive is divided into 5 sections, and includes 4 appendices.

 - Section I